Links to Regulations and other helpful information

 To learn who is required to have ELDs, any exemptions, penalties for not meeting regulations and the official list of certified ELDs, see the following: https://www.ontario.ca/page/electronic-logging-devices-commercial-motor-vehicles

-Tow Trucks (New Ontario requirements starting Jan 1, 2023)
+Tow Trucks (New Ontario regulations starting Jan 1, 2024)

-Several exemptions under the CVOR program are being removed as of January 1, 2023 and tow operators will now be required to:
+In Jan 2023, several exemptions under the CVOR program were removed and tow operators are required to:

 Undergo an annual vehicle inspection regardless of the weight of the tow truck